 “I‘m a down-to-earth sort of businessman,“ Jürgen Zander says of himself.
 This is also clear from the company and its philosophy.
 In 2007, he founded Zander EMS GmbH in Schondorf am Ammersee, where he began manufacturing components for local car industry clients in a rented hall space.
 Just four years later, the company moved to its own, larger production site in Landsberg am Lech.
 Today, eleven years after the company was founded, Zander employs ten members of staff to develop, construct and produce special machinery, systems and equipment, manufacture replacement parts and remake existing parts.
 His former landlord has come along with him and is now a subtenant of Zander‘s facility, while also a partner. „He has machines that we don‘t have, and vice versa, so we help each other.
 We like working in partnership together,“ says Jürgen Zander, who is the Managing Director of the enterprise.
-Two of the machining centres operated by this Landsberg-based special machine manufacturer come from the north German machine factory HEDELIUS.
+Two of the machining centres operated by this Landsberg-based special machine manufacturer come from the north German CNC machine supplier HEDELIUS.
 A RS 605 K20 has been used for production since 2013, while an ACURA 65 followed in summer 2017.

 Design, construction and manufacturing